tasmota/docs/docs/Self-signed-Mosquitto.md

 2. **Server Machine**: the machine running your MQTT server.
 We will assume it is running some Debian-based distribution (i.e. Ubuntu Server), though the steps could be adapted to different OSes;
 3. **Compiling Machine**: the machine used to compile your customized Tasmota firmware.
 This machine might be the same **Server Machine**, though I would not recommend it.

-!!! failure "Security notice" Your CA keys should reside on a secure, possibly air-gapped system.
-Securing your CA exceeds the scope of this guide, but we assume you follow best security practices.
+!!! failure "Security notice" Private keys, and in particular the CA private key should reside on a secure, possibly air-gapped system.
+Securing your CA and procedures for managing private keys exceeds the scope of this guide, but we assume you follow best security practices.

+### Linux and Windows

+The description below is written mainly from the perspective of someone using a Linux OS.
+Information is also provided for those working on a Windows OS, and it may be easier to accomplish these tasks using Cygwin on Windows.
+That will make it possible to use most of the command line inputs shown below without modification.

 ### 1. Prepare your CA (on **Server Machine**)
 We will use Easy-RSA for easy management of the CA and certificates.
 Some modification are required to match our configuration.